What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Experiments

-\paragraph{For the same bias concept, LLMs exhibit bias in HBB, but show no bias in previous datasets.} In this analysis, we identify 477 bias concepts linked to specific demographic categories in BBQ-ambig and match them with corresponding test instances in HBB.
-As shown in Figure~\ref{fig:motivation}, example (a) from BBQ-ambig examines the association between gender and ``good at math'', and example (b) represents a corresponding test instance in HBB with the same bias concept and gender category.
-For BBQ-ambig, we run ten iterations with GPT-4o, yielding BBQ ambiguous score as -0.0008, strongly suggesting minimal bias.
+\textbf{For the same bias concept, LLMs exhibit bias in DBB, but show no bias in previous datasets.} In this analysis, we identify 477 bias concepts linked to specific demographic categories in BBQ-ambig and match them with corresponding test instances in DBB.
+As shown in Figure~\ref{fig:motivation}, example (a) from BBQ-ambig examines the association between gender and ``good at math'', and example (b) represents a corresponding test instance in DBB with the same bias concept and gender category.
+For BBQ-ambig, we run ten iterations with GPT-4o, yielding a BBQ ambiguous score of -0.0008, strongly suggesting minimal bias.
 Then we evaluate these test instances using the same methodology as in Section~\ref{sec:ap1}, comparing them (each tested at least ten times in GPT-4o) within the same demographic category, as defined by BBQ-ambig.
-Nonetheless, as shown in Figure~\ref{fig:bias_questions_ap3} in Appendix~\ref{sec:ap3_appendix}, for the same bias concepts, our dataset exhibits a significantly higher bias, with an bias score of 66.93.
-Refers to Figure~\ref{fig:motivation1} and Figure~\ref{fig:motivation2} in Appendix~\ref{sec:ap3_appendix} as examples for the corresponding BBQ bias concept and HBB test instance.
-These findings suggest that HBB detects substantially higher bias for the same concepts, demonstrating that LLMs still exhibit nuanced biases closely mirroring real-world scenarios.
+Nonetheless, as shown in Figure~\ref{fig:bias_questions_ap3} in Appendix~\ref{sec:ap4_appendix}, for the same bias concepts, our dataset exhibits a significantly higher bias, with a bias score of 66.93.
+Refers to Figure~\ref{fig:motivation1} and Figure~\ref{fig:motivation2} in Appendix~\ref{sec:ap4_appendix} as examples for the corresponding BBQ bias concept and DBB test instance.
+These findings suggest that DBB detects substantially higher bias for the same concepts, demonstrating that LLMs still exhibit nuanced biases closely mirroring real-world scenarios.

-\paragraph{HBB can be used to discover bias.} Table~\ref{tab:top_bias_ap3} presents top test instances with 100 bias score, and show bias related concept pairs associated with specific demographic identities for each category.
-Furthermore, for each category, we show extra five bias associations in Table~\ref{tab:top_bias_ap3_appendix} in Appendix~\ref{sec:ap3_appendix}.